Free Settler or Felon

 Excerpt from George Todd Moxey's surgeon's journal on the voyage of the Woodbridge in 1840...
 George Todd Moxey's Surgeon's Journal.

-One of the convicts embarked on the Woodbridge was Charles Cozens.
+One of the convicts was Charles Cozens.
 He was 24 years of age and apparently a gently reared young man; son of a Justice of the Peace in Pembrokeshire, he was intended for a career in the Church.
 However he ran away from his school and later enlisted in the Royal Horse Guards.
 Having argued with and threatened his superior officer he was court-martialled at Regents Park on 3 July 1839 and sentenced to seven years transportation.
 He was described as having a dark ruddy complexion, dark brown hair and chestnut eyes with eyebrows meeting.
 He was 6ft 3 1/2 inches in height and would have towered over his fellow shipmates whose average height was more like 5ft 4 inches.
 Charles Cozens was one of the few convicts who served his sentence and returned to England.
 He kept an account of his experiences as a convict which on his return to England in 1848 were published as 'A Guardsman's Adventures'.

 A Guardsman's Adventures by Charles Cozens